MarineBioMaps-MBM/bathymetry/README.md

 # Bathymetry and Depth Zones Analysis
+## Author: Bailey Jørgensen
+### Contributors: Madison Enda, Michelle Yiv

-## Analysis conducted by Bailey Jørgensen to analyze bathymetry and depth zone distribution in California MPAs, as part of the MarineBioMaps Capstone Project.
+This repository houses the analysis conducted by Bailey Jørgensen to analyze bathymetry and depth zone distribution in California MPAs, as part of the MarineBioMaps Capstone Project.

- Here is what the Pacific Marine and Estuarine Partnership (PMEP) defines depth zones, according to the metadata:
+ Here is what the [Pacific Marine and Estuarine Partnership (PMEP)](https://www.pacificfishhabitat.org/data/nearshore-cmecs-substrate-habitat/) defines depth zones, according to the metadata:

 - Value 0: Landward Zone
 - Value 1: Core Zone (Estuary Overlap)